The Beverly Hills & Culver City Guide

 Fountain Coffee Room9641 Sunset Blvd., Beverly Hills | 310.276.2251

 This place serves classic American breakfast fare, an informal lunch, and early dinners, but we usually come to this old-fashioned soda fountain for the floats, malts, and shakes.
-Grab a bar stool amidst signature banana leaf wallpaper and be transported to a simpler time.
+Grab a bar stool let the décor—with its signature banana-leaf wallpaper—transport you to a simpler time.

 Jackson Market4065 Jackson Ave., Culver City | 310.425.8426